flytbase/flytdocs/source/docs/FlytOS/REST_WebsocketAPIs.rst

 +------------------------------+----------------------------------------------------------------------------------------------------------------------+

-Websocket Initiallisation
+Websocket Initializations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Websocket needs to be initialised once in every session.
+Websocket needs to be initialized once in every session.
 It requires additional libraries: event.emitter.js and roslib.js to be included in case of web based client.

 Socket
 """"""